 Chances are, if you’re required to wear safety toe shoes at work, you already know a thing or two about safety footwear.
 In fact, your employer probably has strict requirements about what type of footwear you can and can’t wear on the job.
 These standards are pretty common practice when it comes down to enforcing a workplace safety program.

 What you might not know are the differences between safety toe footwear and which shoes are the best choice for your particular work conditions.
+We have a large collection of safety toe footwear, like the Timberland Pro work boots and Doc Maertens work boots so leave it to the experts to help you find the right pair.
 Never fear, our footwear experts are here to point you in the right direction!

 In this post, we’ll explain the differences between steel toe safety shoes, composite toe safety shoes, and alloy toe safety shoes – and bust some general myths about safety toes.

 How Do Safety Toe Shoes Work?

 Safety toe footwear helps protect your toes from being either pierced or crushed while on the job.
 A safety toe box is placed inside the toe area of the boot to provide protection and ensure impact resistance.
 Aligned with our top workplace safety tips, this footwear is designed to ASTM International standards to protect against impact and compression.

 Composite Toe vs Steel Toe Safety Boots

 Steel Toe Safety Shoes: Built with heavy-duty steel toe caps for guaranteed toe protection.
 Steel toe boots are the old-school safety standard, and some job sites specifically require steel toe boots (so check with your supervisor).
 We especially recommend steel toe cap boots for:

 Job sites requiring steel cap boots